Fundamental limits of many-user MAC with finite payloads and fading: System Model

-Some of those results are not directly applicable since our signal has block sparse (as opposed to i.i.d.) coordinates.
-The notable exception are the results on the AMP.
-Because of the generality of the analysis in~\cite{bayati2011dynamics}, it turns out to be possible to derive rigorous claims (and computable expressions) on the performance of the (scalar) AMP even in the block sparese setting.
+The result on using replica method in~\citep{reeves2012sampling} is not directly applicable since our signal has block sparse (as opposed to i.i.d.) coordinates.
+But the AMP analysis presented there can be extended to our setting.
+Because of the generality of the analysis in~\cite{bayati2011dynamics}, it turns out to be possible to derive rigorous claims (and computable expressions) on the performance of the (scalar) AMP even in the block sparse setting.
 This is the content of Section~\ref{sec:amp_ach} below.
 Unlike the achievability side, for the converse we cannot rely on bounds in~\citep{reeves2012sampling} proven for the i.i.d. coordinates of $X$.
-Even ignoring the difference between the structural assumptions on $X$, we point out also that our converse bounds leverage finite-length results from \citep{polyanskiy2011minimum}, which makes them tighter than the genie-based bounds in~\citep{reeves2013approximate}.
+Even ignoring the difference between the structural assumptions on $X$, we point out also that our converse bounds leverage finite-length results from~\citep{polyanskiy2011minimum}, which makes them tighter than the genie-based bounds in~\citep{reeves2013approximate}.

 The block-sparse assumption, however, comes very naturally in the area of SPARCs~\citep{barron2012least,CIT-092,rush2018error}.
 The section error rate (SER) of a SPARC is precisely our PUPE.
 The vector AMP algorithm has been analyzed for SPARC with i.i.d Gaussian design matrix in \citep{rush2018error} and for the spatially-coupled matrix in~\citep{rush2020capacity} but for the AWGN channel (i.e., when non-zero entries of $U$ in~\eqref{eq:cs1} are all 1).
 In\citep{barbier2017approximate}, heuristic derivation of state evolution of the vector-AMP decoder for spatially-coupled SPARCS was presented for various signal classes (this includes our fading scenario).
 However, the the resulting fixed point equations may not be possible to solve for our block size as it amounts to computing $2^{100}$ dimensional integrals (and this also prevents evaluation of replica-method predictions from \citep{barbier2017approximate}).